astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 The SQLColumnCheckOperator and SQLTableCheckOperator will log each individual check into the Airflow [task logs](https://www.astronomer.io/guides/logging/).

 The screenshot below shows the output of 3 checks on one column within a SQLColumnCheckOperator which have all passed when queried against a Snowflake database.
 You can see both the SQL query that ran and the result.
-In this example three checks were run on the column `DATE` concerning the minimum value, the maximum value and the amount of null values in the column.
+Three checks were run on the column `DATE` concerning the minimum value, the maximum value and the amount of null values in the column.
 The logged line `INFO - Record: (datetime.date(2021, 4, 9), datetime.date(2022, 7, 17), 0)` lists the results of the query: the minimum date was 2021-09-04, the maximum date 2022-07-17 and there were zero null values, which satisfied the conditions of the check.

 ![SQLColumnCheckOperator logging of passing checks](https://assets2.astronomer.io/main/guides/sql-data-quality-tutorial/column_checks_passed.png)

-All checks that fail will be listed at the end of the logs with their full SQL query and specific check that failed.
+All checks that fail will be listed at the end of the task log with their full SQL query and specific check that failed.
 The screenshot shows how the `TASK_DURATION` column failed the check to have a minimum of greater than or equal 0 by having a minimum of -1251 instead.

 ![SQLColumnCheckOperator logging of failed checks](https://assets2.astronomer.io/main/guides/sql-data-quality-tutorial/column_checks_failed.png)